obtao/AmazonWebServicesBundle/README.md

 **Please see the [AWS SDK for PHP documentation](http://docs.amazonwebservices.com/AWSSDKforPHP/latest/) for a list of each service's API calls.**

-In this example, we get an AmazonSQS object from the AWS SDK for PHP library by requesting the ```aws_sqs``` service.
+In this example, we get an AmazonSQS object from the AWS SDK for PHP library by requesting the ```obtao.aws_sqs``` service.
 We then use that object to retrieve a message from an existing Amazon SQS queue.

 ```php
 <?php